Saluki Price: How Much Do They Cost in 2026?

 Where to Buy a Saluki

-• Breed-specific rescue organizations: Many purebred Salukis need homes through rescue
+• Breed rescue: Many purebred Salukis are available through rescue at $150–$500

 Scam Warning

-Be cautious of Saluki puppies priced significantly below the typical range ($1500–$2500).
-Red flags include sellers who won't let you visit, request wire transfers or gift cards, have multiple breeds available, or cannot provide health clearances.
+Be cautious of Saluki puppies priced significantly below the typical $1500–$2500 range.
+Red flags include sellers who cannot provide health clearances for Hemangiosarcoma and Cardiomyopathy, won't let you visit, request wire transfers or gift cards, or have multiple breeds available.
 Always meet the puppy and at least one parent in person before purchasing.

 Frequently Asked Questions

-For the right owner, a Saluki provides years of companionship and joy.
-The initial purchase price is just a small fraction of the total lifetime cost of ownership.
+For the right owner, a Saluki provides 10–17 years of companionship.
+An ancient, ethereal sighthound who carries the dignity of a pharaoh and the speed of the desert wind in a delicate, feathered frame..
+The $1500–$2500 purchase price is a small fraction of the estimated $5,377 first-year cost and $172/month ongoing expenses.